tompaana/object-tracking-demo/README.md

 **Supported platforms:** Windows 8.1 (WinRT), Windows Phone 8.1, Windows Store Apps

 ## Disclaimer ##

 You know how they say you shouldn't start a speech with an apology (because it drops the interest of any listener even before you start).
 Well, that true.
 However, I'm *sorry*, but:

-1. **No, this is not an example how you write good code.** It's a project with a lot of bubble gum to keep of, whatever it does, not totally falling apart.
-   And often, it falls apart i.e. crashes are eminent.
-Hell, it might even break your device, so be careful with it, ok?
-It might get better with time (patches), but we will not promise anything.
-2. **No, this is not a feature complete, 100 % verified and tested demo.** It started as a test, a proof-of-concept if you will, and it hasn't evolved further although it roughly does what it was meant to do.
+   **No, this is not a feature complete, 100 % verified and tested demo.** It started as a test, a proof-of-concept if you will, and it hasn't evolved further although it roughly does what it was meant to do.
 There's still a long way to go so that we could say it even functions on 50 % capacity.